pratikrathore8/scalable_gp_inference/README.md

 pip install -e .
 ```

+You will also have to `pip install` the anonymized version of the `rlaopt` package (which is also being developed by the authors) from [this anonymized repo](https://anonymous.4open.science/r/rlaopt-anon).

 Please make sure that `pykeops` and `keopscore` are both installed with version `2.2.3`.
 We have found version `2.3` to be too slow for some of our experiments (particularly Bayesian optimization).

 If you are developing the code, you should also run